Accenture/mercury/connectors/adapters/kafka/kafka-standalone/README.md

 ## Using docker

 If you are using Windows machine and you have "Docker for Windows" installed, the best way to run this kafka standalone server is to dockerize it.
-Please make sure your base image uses Openjdk version 11 or higher.
+Please make sure your base image uses Java version 11 or higher.

 ```
 docker build -t kafka-standalone .